taksi-br/taksi-swift/README.md

 ## License

 Distributed under the GNU General Public License v3.0.
-See `LICENSE.txt` for more information.
+See [`LICENSE`](/LICENSE) for more information.

 ## Contributors